sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

 ### Create and access an instance of SAP Integration Suite, advanced event mesh

 1. Log in to your SAP BTP account and navigate to `Services` > `Instances and Subscription`.
-Click the `Create` button.
+Choose the `Create` button.

     ![Create instance](./assets/btp-cockpit-create-instance.png)

 2. In the popup, select the service SAP Integration Suite, advanced event mesh and select the plan `standard`.
-3. Once the instance is created, you can click on the instance name to access the AEM instance.
+3. Once the instance is created, you can choose the instance name to access the AEM instance.

     ![Create instance](./assets/btp-cockpit-access-instance.png)